mycsHQ/good-console-json/README.md

-# good-console-kvp
+# good-console-json

-`good-consol-kvp` is a transform stream useful for turning [good](https://github.com/hapijs/good) server events into formatted strings.
+`good-consol-json` is a transform stream useful for turning [good](https://github.com/hapijs/good) server events into formatted strings.
-Base on using Key-Value Pairs, [see](https://docs.logentries.com/docs/json)
+Base on using JSON format, [see](https://docs.logentries.com/docs/json)

 ## Usage